 The big cats are wary of the water, and rightfully so.
 They know what dangers lie just below the water’s surface, and they approach to drink or cross with the utmost caution.

-Amongst the lion prides of the Okavango, there are several different hunting specialties and preferences.
+Amongst the prides of lion in the Okavango, there are several different hunting specialties and preferences.
 Some lion prides specialize in antelope, others in wildebeest and zebra, and others are experts in taking down the most dangerous prey a lion can hunt the African buffalo.

 Buffalo are widespread across Africa and are amongst the most dangerous animals on the African landscape.
 They are big and strong, and they know it.
 They have poor eyesight, but an incredible sense of smell.
 If you are ever upwind of a group of buffalo, they will smell you from hundreds of yards away and will stare you down as if you were standing right in front of them, a somewhat disconcerting situation if photographing them from an exposed position.

 Lions are regularly killed or wounded in the pursuit of buffalo meat.
 And, it is because of this that lion prides who specialize in buffalo hunting have some of the most specialized skills compared to lions that seek less dangerous quarry.